Slow ageing down with these six easy steps you can do at home

 No more smoking.

-Smoking causes an oxidation reaction on the surface of the skin; these decreases the skin’s innate ability to ward off damaging factors such as bacteria aging changes and results in a more wrinkled and aged appearance.
+Smoking causes an oxidation reaction on the surface of the skin; these decreases the skin’s innate ability to ward off damaging factors such as bacteria ageing changes and results in a more wrinkled and aged appearance.

 Keep it hydrated.